mailcheck/mailcheck/README.md

 Tests
 -----

 Mailcheck is tested with [Jasmine](https://jasmine.github.io/).
-Load `spec/spec_runner.html` in your browser to run the tests or run `npm test` from the command line to test in node.
+Run `npm test` from the command line to run the test suite.
+Alternatively, you can Load `spec/spec_runner.html` in your browser.

 Contributing
 ------------